The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 do hand therapy massagers work

-While direct benefits of electrically heated hand massagers were not proven (or researched), both massage therapy and infrared therapy are heavily researched and proven to relieve muscle tension, reduce pain intensity, improve joint mobility, relieve trigger fingers from Carpal Tunnel, restore function after hand injuries, and even relieve anxiety.
+While the direct benefits of electrically heated hand massagers were not proven (or researched), both massage therapy and infrared therapy are heavily researched and proven to relieve muscle tension, reduce pain intensity, improve joint mobility, relieve trigger fingers from Carpal Tunnel, restore function after hand injuries, and even relieve anxiety.

 The heat and massage boost blood circulation in the hands and wrists, which promotes tissue healing, oxygen delivery, cell energy, and pain relief.
 They can even prevent night awakening from arthritis hand pain or tingling and numbness.

-(See the best infrared heated gloves for arthritis, and the best heated wrist wraps)
+(See the best infrared heated gloves for arthritis and the best heated wrist wraps)

-The use of low-level light therapy (heat therapy) for reducing pain, inflammation, and swelling, promoting healing of wounds, deeper tissues, and nerves, and preventing tissue damage – has been known and used for almost 40 years.
+The use of low-level light therapy (heat therapy) for reducing pain, inflammation, and swelling, promoting healing of wounds, deeper tissues, and nerves, and preventing tissue damage has been known and used for almost 40 years.

 The warmth causes the blood vessels of the muscles to dilate, which increases the flow of oxygen and nutrients to the muscles, tissues, joints, nerves, and bones.